 - ViacomCBS/Paramount+ (launching March): similar to NBC Peacock above

-Distinctions in strategy reflect competitive advantage that might not be immediately obvious.
+Distinctions in strategy reflect a competitive advantage that might not be immediately obvious.
 Most notably, 82% of Netflix subscriptions are funded by someone in the household, while Apple TV gets 59% of its viewers from free subscriptions offered with the purchase of an Apple device.
-Both are DTC connections, but the Netflix subscription goes straight to the bottom line, while the Apple subscriptions represent either a marketing cost or decrease in the margin on the devices sold.
+Both are DTC connections, but the Netflix subscription goes straight to the bottom line, while the Apple subscriptions represent either a marketing cost or a decrease in the margin on the devices sold.